 Summer days can feel glorious after a long winter.
-Unfortunately, though, along with those hot and sunny days come mosquitos.
+Unfortunately, though, along with hot and sunny days come mosquitos.

-Naturally, many people strive to repel them as effectively as possible.
+Naturally, many people strive to repel mosquitoes as effectively as possible.
 And, often, they turn to citronella candles (like the Cutter Citro Guard).
 But, does citronella really work, or is it just hype?
 TODAY Home asked experts about how to repel mosquitoes to get to the bottom of it.

 Do citronella candles work?

 Citronella is naturally occurring oil that repels insects.
 It is distilled from two types of grass, according to the National Pesticide Information Center.
 While it is currently approved as safe for humans and the environment by the U.S. Environmental Protection Agency, that doesn’t mean that it’s effective.
 And, because it is a “minimum risk pesticide” in terms of its effect on human health, it is exempt from EPA evaluation.